ITSC4155MDSp24Group10/Fiscalful/README.md

 ## Cloning
-Just git clone `git clone git@github.com:ITSC4155MDSp24Group10/Fiscalful.git` **IF cloning on windows, instead of a normal git clone using `git clone -c core.symlinks=true git@github.com:ITSC4155MDSp24Group10/Fiscalful.git` and ensure that the terminal/whatever you are using to clone is ran as an admin
+Just git clone `git clone git@github.com:ITSC4155MDSp24Group10/Fiscalful.git` **IF cloning on windows, instead of a normal git clone use `git clone -c core.symlinks=true git@github.com:ITSC4155MDSp24Group10/Fiscalful.git` and ensure that the terminal/whatever you are using to clone is ran as an admin

 ## Running instructions
 The project can be ran using docker or running the backend and frontend individually.
 For the sake of grading I recommend running each individually since Docker gave us all a few issues and also requires some tweaking to get working depending on if you are on mac or windows.